The Grading System

 Leave of Absence

-A student may take a leave of absence from the College for a maximum of two consecutive semesters by completing a leave of absence form available in the Registrar’s Office.
-All leaves of absence must be approved in advance of the semester of leave by the appropriate College offices.
-Students taking a leave of absence who have received long-term loans must consult their local lender for information about repayment obligations.
+A student may take a leave of absence from the College for a maximum of 180 days in any 12-month period.Leave of absence forms are available in the Registrar’s Office.
+All leave of absence requests must be approved in advance of the semester of leave by the appropriate College offices.
 Students receiving financial aid through Pine Manor College must consult the Financial Aid Office.
-(See Financial Aid, page 138.)
+If the student is a Title IV loan recipient, the Financial Aid office must consult with the student, prior to granting the LOA, the effects that the student’s failure to return from an LOA may have on the student’s loan repayment terms, including the expiration of the student’s grace period.
 Students are reminded that PMC grants and scholarships may be applied only to study at Pine Manor College.
-These funds cannot be used for study abroad, study in Washington, DC, or study at any other college in the United States, or in any off-campus program.
-However, the College has set aside funds to be used by students whose grants and scholarships do not transfer.
-These students are encouraged to consult with the Office of Career Services and Experiential Learning regarding the availability of these funds.
 International students must consult the International Student Advisor or Dean of Student Life about visa status and eligibility for her I-20 during a leave of absence.

-Each student is responsible for obtaining the written prior approval of the Registrar to receive credit for courses taken while on leave.
-The student is also responsible for discussing these courses with her faculty advisor to determine whether these courses will apply toward the degree.
-(See continuous registration fee under Leave of Absence, page 138.)
-Students who have taken a leave of absence from the College for reasons other than Study Abroad who wish to return to the College must notify the Dean of the College in writing regarding their intention.
+Each student is responsible for obtaining prior approval from the Registrar to receive credit for courses taken while on leave.
+The student is also responsible for discussing these courses with her faculty advisor to determine whether these courses will apply toward degree requirements.
+Students who have taken a leave of absence from the College for reasons other than Study Abroad and wish to return to the College must notify the Dean of the College or appropriate staff designee regarding their intention to return.

 Confidentiality of Records